-- mandatory depending on the staff/student activity.
+- Mandatory depending on the staff/student activity.

-- desirable where relevant to the activity.
+- Desirable where relevant to the activity.

-- Training is also proactive, enabling staff to acquire the skills and knowledge that, with experience, makes them competent in the health and safety aspects of their work or enables them to elicit an appropriate reactive response where necessary (e.g. in relation to emergency procedures).
+- Training is also proactive, enabling staff to acquire the skills and knowledge that, with experience, makes them competent in the health and safety aspects of their work or allows them to elicit an appropriate reactive response where necessary (e.g. in relation to emergency procedures).
 It is desirable to achieve a balance between the two.

 - It is intended that Line Managers regularly review the training needs of their staff and students.
-The time scale is dependant on how rapidly the job/research evolves, on the length of contract, or as a result of any indicators (such as accidents), that greater competency is required.
+The time scale is dependent on how rapidly the job/research evolves, on the length of contract, or as a result of any indicators (such as accidents), that greater competency is required.